Big Bend has over 450 reported bird species, more than any other U.S. national park, with the Colima Warbler as possibly the most famous bird.

 Winter Birding in Big Bend

-Visiting the park during winter can be a great experience due to the generally mild and clear weather.
-The birds aren’t as vocal as during spring time, but there’s still plenty of activity along the Rio Grande River.
+Visiting the park during winter can be a good experience due to the generally mild and clear weather.
+The birds aren’t as vocal as during spring, but there’s still plenty of activity along the Rio Grande River.

 One bird on some people’s mind this time of year is a Golden Eagle.
 These birds are occasionally reported in the park, but they’re few and far between.
 If Golden Eagle is high on your list, consider much better locations about 90 minutes northwest of the park near Marathon.